Tuesday and Thursday, 3-5 pm, and 6-8 pm

 If you are impaired by age, misuse, or disease the time it takes to learn the form and appropriate drills and exercises increases until your body is repaired or improved.
 Since the form is done slowly and only with the rigor your body is capable of, your health level when you start doesn’t matter very much.
 As we deteriorate and stop doing things as well in life, we start to lose confidence.
 This makes deterioration even faster as we fear doing things we used to do regularly.
 Seeing and feeling this confidence return is a big step.
 As confidence continues to rise, the spirit rises and now almost anything is possible.
 Increasing our longevity doesn’t count for much if we can’t enjoy a certain level of quality in our lives.

 Please contact Frank Tuma at 239-283-9155 regarding Tai Chi.
-Class is held on Tuesdays and Thursdays, 3-5 PM and 6-8 PM at the Fishers of Men Lutheran Church on Pine Island.
+Class is held on Tuesdays and Thursdays, 3-5 PM and 6-8 PM at the Fishers of Men Lutheran Church on Pine Island, and at Sandoval Clubhouse, Monday 4-5 pm (beginning July 3, 2017).